-If students arrive late to simulation lab at 1 hour or more, a written make-up assignment will be assigned, and the student must attend the simulation clinical make-up day.
-If the assignment is not submitted within one week and/or does not meet assignment expected outcomes, the lateness converts to a clinical absence equal to the amount of time missed and points from final NSL grade deducted as per clinical absence policy.
+If students arrive late to simulation lab at 1 hour or more, a written make-up assignment will be assigned.
+If the assignment is notsubmitted within one week and/or does not meet assignment expected outcomes, the lateness converts to a clinical absence equal to the amount of time missed and points from final NSL grade deducted as per clinical absence policy.